History of computed tomography: Photon-Counting CT

 The latest advancement in CT detector technology is the development of photon-counting detectors.
 These systems use semiconductor materials such as cadmium telluride (CdTe) to directly convert absorbed X-ray photons into electrical charges, with the signal strength proportional to the energy of the photon.
 CdTe is composed of high atomic number elements, making it highly effective at absorbing X-rays and offering excellent detection efficiency.
 Its relatively large bandgap of 1.5 eV also allows operation at room temperature with minimal thermal noise.

 When an X-ray photon is absorbed in the CdTe crystal via the photoelectric effect, its energy is transferred to an electron, which then ionizes atoms and generates electron-hole pairs.
 Charge collection electrodes separate these charges, and after amplification, the resulting signal is sorted into energy bins based on pulse height.
 This enables every photon to be individually counted and classified by energy at each pixel.
 As a result, photon-counting CT reaches an even better performance than dual-energy CT at material decomposition, and improves overall signal-to-noise ratio and dose efficiency.

-In 2021 Siemens Healthineers introduced the first photon-counting CT scanner NAEOTOM Alpha equipped with two Vectron X-ray tubes and two QuantaMax detector arrays acquiring 144 slices (6cm collimation width) with a gantry rotation time down to 0.25s.
+In 2021 Siemens Healthineers introduced the first photon-counting CT scanner NAEOTOM Alpha equipped with two Vectron X-ray tubes and two QuantaMax detector arrays acquiring 144 slices (6 cm collimation width) with a gantry rotation time down to 0.25s.
 Other manufacturers have respective scanners in development and clinical testing.
 One notable system is the nu:view brest-CT scanner from the company AB-CT which also uses a CdTe photon-counting detector and has been in clinical use across Europe since 2017.

 C-arm unit sometimes used for CBCT.